EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ##### Error messages referring to `invalid_code`

-If you try to perform the Authorization Code flow and you get an `invalid_code` error message, probably the Application sends the authorization request to the Authorization Endpoint of the Keycloak based EGI Check-in OP and then sends the `code` to the Token Endpoint of the MITREid Connect based EGI Check-in OP or vice versa.
+If you try to perform the Authorization Code flow and you get an `invalid_code` error message, probably the Application sends the Authorization Request to the Authorization Endpoint of the Keycloak based EGI Check-in OP and then sends the `code` to the Token Endpoint of the MITREid Connect based EGI Check-in OP or vice versa.